 Hello there you!
 Here you will find stuff about living a creative life in country Australia.
-I am an illustrator who also creates, takes photos, faffs, collects, teaches and hosts workshops.
-Watercolour, doodling, collage, colour, cheese, salads, travel, collecting ephemera and dreaming make me happy dance.
-And cushions.
-And cactus.
+I am an illustrator who also creates, takes photos, faffs, teaches & hosts workshops.
+Watercolour, collage, colour, cheese, salads, travel, collecting, & dreaming make me ridiculously happy.
 And gardening.
 And op-shops.
 And art supplies.
 And the word serendipity.
-And you reading this...
+And you reading this.
+Oh and so you know, all the art & photos you see on here are done by me!

 Thursday, 17 March 2016